The History of Foil Insulation

 Foil Insulation or reflective foil insulation generally refers to products comprising of one or more substrates with a reflective foil backing one or both sides.
 The reflective facing is usually a very thin layer of reflective aluminium foil, hence the name reflective foil insulation.

-Is foil insulation a new idea?
+Is foil insulation new?

 Reflective insulation is very simple, and very effective, but it is by no means a 21st century material or idea.
 Although reflective foil insulation was re-popularised by the space industry, it is not ‘space aged’ either, it has actually been around for 1000’s of years.